 Rattan’s killing was reported in the Lexington Union of Mississippi.
 (James Webb Throckmorton would marry Rattan’s sister Annie.)

 Rattan’s burial was probably the first in the graveyard of Bird’s Fort, located a few hundred yards northeast of the blockhouse.
-“This plot of graves,” the Star-Telegram wrote in 1934, “likely constitutes the first burying ground in the county.”
+“This plot of graves,” the Star-Telegram wrote in 1934, “likely constitutes the first burying ground [of whites] in the county.”

 Bird’s Fort settlers would bury more of their own in that first burying ground but not for long.